 Suzanne Collins is amazing with voice, as demonstrated by Katniss.
 Her romance is fantastic as well; any girl who isn't in love with Peeta, I do not understand.
 Her plot twists are horrific and wonderful, and her world-building is intelligent and meaningful..
 From what I've seen in her interviews, she is like the sweetest person ever, which is an added bonus.

 I will be this awesome someday.
 I will make myself be this awesome.

-Naturally, real people I actually know would make the biggest difference in my life--like my mom.
-And this includes my friends.
-It doesn't matter where they're from.
-There's my writing friend all the way across the country whom I admire for her insane creativity in all situations and her skill with all types of writing, along with her kindness.
-Then there's my best friend back home who is not only terribly funny but also very loyal and persevering.
-And then there's the group of friends I have here, who have musical talent out their ears.
-They all inspire me.
+Of course, there are others I idolize, from authors to fictional characters to people in my life.
+I really like Anthony Horowitz, another British writer in the speculative fiction arena.
+His books are awesome.
+I admire Katniss Everdeen for her strength, Hermione Granger for her intelligence and key role in the Golden Trio, Suzanne from my #FibromyalgiaStory for her kickbuttness, and Augusta from my #IceEnchantressStory for the difference she makes.
+My friends, no matter where they're from, are wonderful.
+There's my writing friend all the way across the country whom I admire for her insane creativity in all situations and her skill with writing, along with her kindness.
+There's my best friend back home who is not only terribly funny but also very loyal and strong.
+There's the group of friends I have here, who have musical talent out their ears.

 PEOPLE ARE JUST COOL.

 Okay, not always.
 I have days when I hate people.
 But the abovementioned are all great, and they inspire me.
 Go ahead and comment with the people who inspire you, why don't you?